Categories: EuropeItaly

 Known as “Little Jerusalem”, this small Tuscan town is in the beautiful region of Maremma near the coast.
 Tiered, tile-roofed buildings sit on top of layers of red volcanic “tufa” stone, giving this beautiful hilltop town a distinct look.
 Unusually, for historically Christian Italy, Jews were able to live in Pitigliano peacefully right up until 1622.
 You can learn more about the town’s Jewish history in the Jewish Museum of Culture, and sample some local Jewish delicacies, “Sfratti”.
 These are stick-shaped biscuits filled with ground walnuts, honey, nutmeg, orange peel and wrapped in dough.
 And were apparently invented by the Jewish community as a result of police hitting them with sticks to force them into the ghetto.

 You should also be sure to visit the underground tunnels and caves dug into the tufa beneath the city, during your villa holiday in Tuscany.
 This labyrinth of passages and rooms has been in use since Etruscan times.
-Ask at the tourist office for details on when they are open to the public.
+Ask the tourist office for details on when they are open to the public.

 Where to stay: Villa Volsini